aktole/oneAPI-samples/DirectProgramming/DPC++FPGA/PlatformTests/board_test/README.md

 *** NOTE ***: This test expects the reports folder generated during compile to be in one of the following locations :
     1. Same directory as board_test.fpga binary
-    2. Inside board_test.prj folder in the same directory as board_test.fpga binary If the reports folder is not found, the test will return only the measured kernel frequency and fail, none of the other tests will run as hardware frequency may not be the expected value and may lead to functional errors.
+    2. Inside board_test.prj folder in the same directory as board_test.fpga binary If the reports folder is not found, the test will return only the measured kernel clock frequency and fail, none of the other tests will run as hardware frequency may not be the expected value and may lead to functional errors.
     If you wish to override this failure, please set "report_chk" variable to "false" in <board_test.cpp> and recompile host code only using "-reuse-exe=board_test.fpga" option in compile command.
-    Please run complete board_test and ensure the hardware frequency matches expected frequency, mismatch may lead to functional error.
+    Please run complete board_test at least once and ensure the hardware frequency matches expected frequency, mismatch may lead to functional error.

-Measured Frequency    =   381.443 MHz
+Measured Frequency    =   327.737 MHz
-Quartus Compiled Frequency  =   382 MHz
+Quartus Compiled Frequency  =   328 MHz

 Measured Clock frequency is within 2 percent of quartus compiled frequency.